 While the climate is pleasant all year round, general consensus is that January through to April is the best time of the year.
 Firstly, you’ll benefit from the company of fewer tourists.
 Secondly, you’ll enjoy pleasantly warm temperatures and very little rain.
 During spring and autumn, temperatures linger around 21 degrees.
 Come summer time, the mercury (and the humidity) ramps up to an average of 32 degrees.
 Should you be in town during this peak time, expect to experience thunderstorms and downpours most afternoons.

 When planning a move to Central Florida, it’s important to consider that coastal cities in the region are susceptible to hurricanes (between August to October).
 There is also risk of tornadoes (June to September) and wild fires (March to June).
-Always do your research into where to buy and how to protect your home and yourselves before committing to a move to Central Florida.
+Always do your research into where to buy and how to protect your home and yourselves before committing to a purchase in Central Florida.

 Where are the best areas to live?